OpenLiberty/open-liberty-operator/docs/observability-deployment.md

 There are two ways in which Prometheus can be deployed and configured for log consumption.
 The first approach is to deploy the Prometheus through the Prometheus Operator which will then utilize Service Monitors to monitor and scrape logs from target services.
 The second approach is considered the _legacy_ approach in which Prometheus is deployed directly and configured to listen to deployments with specific annotations.
 Details regarding how to deploy and configure Prometheus in both approaches are covered in the following document https://github.com/kabanero-io/guide-logging-monitoring.

-Using a Service Monitor would be the desired approach and will provide your micro service environment with greater inter-operability as your environment scales and evolves.
+Using a Service Monitor would be the desired approach and will provide your microservice environment with greater inter-operability as your environment scales and evolves.

 With regards to the _legacy approach_ the Open Liberty operator offers a configuration value to easily instrument the annotations.
-You can enable Prometheus to begin scraping metrics data from the Open Liberty /metrics endpoint by implementing the following snippet into your Open Liberty Operator YAML configuration file.
+You can enable Prometheus to begin scraping metrics data from the Open Liberty `/metrics` endpoint by implementing the following snippet into your Open Liberty Operator YAML configuration file.

 ```